California May Restore Broadband Privacy Rules Killed By Congress and Trump

 I think EULA's should be deemed not enforceable just for that

+Did you think that this one opt-in was intended to replace the TOS agreement process?
+Sorry, that's not what it does.

+So, again, exactly how is not opting-in to the collection of browser data etc under the CA law NOT a viable alternative to opti

-This is how it should be (Score:2)
+This is how it should be (Score:2, Insightful)

 Something like this should never have been set at a national level to begin with.
 Let states decide what makes sense from a privacy standpoint and then consumers can decide where they want to live based on restrictions they have to liver under making sense or not.